Frequently asked questions

 Most sessions start out the same.
 We meet up, chat a little bit and take a look at the surroundings.
 Rushing you into shooting is never my plan or goal.
 I might discuss some location ideas with you and make a game plan to where we will start and end.
 Sometimes I will ask you to show me any outfits or props you brought.

 I call the first 15 minutes a warm up.
 Its a way for us to feel each other out.
 I always put out low expectations for the warm up period so we can slowly work our way to more fun and dynamic posing.
-If the warm up ends up being amazing, then thats a bonus!
+If the warm-up ends up being amazing, then that's awesome, and the shoot will be easy peasy for us!

 Are there any dos and dont's?